afgonullu/node2024/ZeroToRepo.md

 The main entry point for the AI functionality is `src/llm/index.ts`.
 It exports a `generateHaiku` function that takes a message as input and returns the generated haiku.

-To use the haiku generation in your API:
+To use the haiku generation in your API or WebSocket server:

 ```typescript
 import flows from './llm';